Anaminus/roblox-bug-tracker/README.md

 If you submit an issue as a pull request, I wont be able to merge it without also closing the issue.

+## Assignees

+No actual use.
+Issues assigned to the owner are marked for periodic checking to see whether they've been fixed.
+Collaborators should not assign issues to anyone.